MarcooLopez/Genomic-Selection/multi_environment.md

 # Multi-environment models

-## 1. Reaction Norm model
+### 1. Reaction Norm model
 Is an extention of the G-BLUP model that incorporates GxE by introducing covariance structures as a funcion of the marker information.
 The reaction norm model can model main and interaction effects of environmental covariates (EC) and markers.

-## 2. MxE model
+### 2. MxE model
 It models GxE interaction using a marker-by-environment (MxE) approach that benefits of positively correlated environments.
 MxE descomposes marker effects into an effect that is common to all environments and an effect that is specific to each environment.

-# Model assessment
+## Model assessment
-## Training-Testing random partitions.
+### Training-Testing random partitions.
 The prediction power of the model will be assessed using the training-testing (TRN-TST) random partitions approach.
 Data is randomly splitted into training and testing sets.
 Model parameters are estimated in training set and model is tested in TST set.
-Two main estimations problems are addressed using the MxE interaction model.
+Two main estimations problems are addressed using the multi-environments models.

 **1. Cross Validation 1 (CV1)**.
 Represent a scheme of prediction of lines that have not been evaluated in any field trials.